ginnypx1/Guess-My-Number/README.md

 This Python game can be played in two versions:
   - guess_my_number.py plays Guess My Number in the command line
   - tkguess.py plays Guess My Number in a Tkinter widget
+  - djguess contains a Django version of Guess My Number for the web